 to consistently absorb new investor allocations.
 Second, data on certain larger funds that had not been accessible became available this year.
 Third, some highly successful managers passed their five-year mark in 2021, qualifying them for inclusion in this year's survey, including the top-ranked \$5 billion Skye Global and the \$3.9 billion Schonfeld Fundamental Equity.
-And fourth, some very successful smaller managers are getting bigger due to appreciation and greater investor interest.
-Capital, for example, saw its fund expand from \$823 million at the end of 2020 to \$1.3 billion by December 2021.
+And fourth, some very successful smaller managers are getting big-

+greater investor interest.

+Second-ranked North Peak

+Capital, for example, saw

+its fund expand from \$823

+million at the end of 2020

+to \$1.3 billion by December

+2021.